Qatar Airways grounds 13 Airbus A350s as fuselage degrading | Business

 Airbus declined to specifically discuss Qatar Airways' grounding.

-“As a leading aircraft manufacturer we are always in talks / working with our customers,” a statement said. ''Those talks we keep confidential.
-We have no further comment on our customer's operations.“ Currently, Singapore Airlines is the world's top operator of the A350, with 56 now in its fleet.
-The airline did not respond to a request for comment.
+"As a leading aircraft manufacturer we are always in talks / working with our customers," a statement said. ''Those talks we keep confidential.
+We have no further comment on our customer's operations."
+Currently, Singapore Airlines is the world's top operator of the A350, with 56 now in its fleet.
+The airline said it "has not experienced the issues reported."
 In America, Delta Air Lines has 15 in its fleet.
 The Atlanta-based carrier did not immediately respond to a request for comment.
-The A350 has a list price as much as $366.5 million, though buyers often get discounts in bulk deals.
+The A350 has a list price of as much as $366.5 million, though buyers often get discounts in bulk deals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)